 For example, if it does not wake up early when it can sleep with you, it might be because of separation anxiety.
 Whereas, if it doesn’t wake up early when it can sleep in a certain room, it could be the case that the room it normally sleeps in is not ideal for it to sleep in.

-What to do about your dog waking up early
+How to stop your dog waking up too early

 Below are some options you have when getting your dog to wake up later.